SHRIYANSH-gaur/Diabetes-Predictor/README.md

 # Diabetes-Predictor
-Predict Diabetes on the fly with our 85% accurate Machine-Learning model  live on Internet.
+Predict Diabetes on the fly with my 85% accurate Machine-Learning model  live on Internet.